How to manage 2 kinds of crypto day trading stress

 Maybe you are breathing quickly into your chest as you hyperventilate.

 On the other hand, you might recognize the symptoms of your trading stress from a pharmaceutical ad.

-Like when you happen to have the TV on while trading, you hear an ad describing the symptoms of a heart attack.
-And after hearing it a few times you may actually laugh in sympathetic recognition.
+Now, it wasn’t talking about day trading Bitcoin or Ether.
+The ad was describing the symptoms of a heart attack.
+And after hearing it a few times, you may laugh in sympathetic recognition.

-After all, you’ve probably felt some of the things they are describing, repeatedly, every time one of your crypto trades unexpectedly dove into the abyss.
+After all, you’ve probably felt some of the things they are describing.

 Your eyesight narrowed.